-DAVID M. SAPERSTEIN is a shareholder of the firm who concentrates his practice in the area of professional liability defense and appellate law, primarily defending attorneys, registered representatives and broker-dealers, insurance agents, accountants, and real estate agents.
-He joined Maddin Hauser in July, 2001, and is admitted to practice law in Michigan, Ohio and California.
+DAVID M. SAPERSTEIN is a shareholder of the firm who concentrates his practice in the areas of professional liability defense and appellate law, primarily defending attorneys, registered representatives and broker-dealers, insurance agents, accountants, and real estate agents.
+He joined Maddin Hauser in July 2001, and is admitted to practice law in Michigan, Ohio and California.

 Mr. Saperstein graduated from the University of Michigan Law School in 1993, and the University of California, Berkeley with high honors in 1989.
 He clerked for the late Michigan Court of Appeals Chief Judge Pro Tem Myron H. Wahls.

-Mr. Saperstein has served as an officer of B’nai Israel Synagogue of West Bloomfield, Chair of the Race Judicata Committee of the Oakland County Bar Association, and other community organizations.
-He has been named as a Top Lawyer by DBusiness Magazine and Runner of the Week by the Detroit Free Press.
+Mr. Saperstein has been appointed to the State Bar of Michigan’s Professional Ethics Committee.
+He has served as an officer of B’nai Israel Synagogue of West Bloomfield, Chair of the Race Judicata Committee of the Oakland County Bar Association, and other community organizations.
+Mr. Saperstein has been named a Top Lawyer by DBusiness Magazine and Runner of the Week by the Detroit Free Press.

 UNIVERSITY OF MICHIGAN, Ann Arbor, Michigan, Juris Doctor, 1993